oliviadavis593/LeagueSponsor/README.md

 -  [LeagueSponsor]() is a full-stack React application designed for the LeagueSide company tech interview!

+# How to use the app 📓
+- In progress...

 # Screenshots 📸
 | ![](src/imgs/ls-landing.png) |
 |:---:|